funktor/funktor.github.io/_posts/2026-03-12-cuda-gemms.markdown

 <br/><br/>
 Since data transfer is a time consuming operation as compared to matrix multiplication, thus we issue multiple asynchronous copy commands at the beginning so that there is a good overlap between data transfer and actual computation.
 <br/><br/>
+Note that the pipeline object is local to the thread (`cuda::pipeline<cuda::thread_scope_thread>`) because we are using a single pipeline to queue all the tiles required for computing a single output element by an individual thread.
+Having the pipeline visiblity at the block level, one cannot use the `cuda::pipeline_consumer_wait_prior<pending_batches>(pipeline)` command because the completed stage may come from any thread's job i.e. it could correspond to any other output element.
+<br/><br/>
 Time taken to multiply two 4096x4096 matrices is around `14.9248 ms`.
 <br/><br/>